m0nkeyplay/TenableIO/README.md

 **Download the search results**  *usage* `python3 ioExportDownload3.py`

 ----
+> ioExportScanQueue3.py

+> ioExportDownload3.py

 **Just Exporting Scan Results:**
 To download a nessus or csv file of results from a scan.
 Gets Critical, High Medium and Scan Information This can be changed by modifying the report_data variable.
 This is good for a batch job to get data where the search script is good for ~~firedrill~~ pinpointing data.
-> ioExportQueue26.py

-> ioExportDownload26.py

-*usage* `./ioExportQueue26.py --scan 'scan name' --type nessus or csv`

-*usage* `./ioExportDownload26.py`

-Python3:

-> ioExportScanQueue3.py

-> ioExportDownload3.py

 *usage* `python ioExportScanQueue3.py --scan 'scan name' --type nessus or csv`

 *usage* `python3 ioExportDownload3.py`

 ----
+> scanHistory26.py

 **Scan History:**
 This script will provide Scan Name, Completion Status, Start Time, End Time for requested scans for requested time frame back.
 Data is shown on screen and in a tidy CSV file.

-> scanHistory26.py

 *usage* `./scanHistory26.py --scan ScanNametoSearch (encompass spaces in search in quotes) --days NumberOfDaysBackToGo`

 -----
+> check-stopScans3.py

 **Stop long scans:**
 This script is good to run as a task.
 If scans can't run into business hours and you don't want to get up and look to see if they are running - add this as a cron job and it will check for you, stop as needed and log that it did it.

-> check-stopScans3.py

 *usage* `python3 check-stopScans3.py --scan "Scan Name" (encompass spaces in search in quotes)`